-- a cumulative year end result over 40% for English - a cumulative year end result over 50% for Mathematics, - not achieve less than 40% in more than two other subjects. - results lower than this do not allow a pupil to start the next year with a solid foundation for further study.
+- a cumulative year end result over 40% for English - a cumulative year end result over 50% for Mathematics, - not achieve less than 40% in more than two other subjects. - in grade 8 and 9 they should achieve 60% and above for Creating Tomorrow. - results lower than this do not allow a pupil to start the next year with a solid foundation for further study.